tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 ### Q: Terry Gilliam was an animator that worked with which British comedy group?
 - **Correct Answer:** Monty Python
-- The Goodiesôlrm;
+- The Goodies
-- The League of Gentlemenôlrm;
+- The League of Gentlemen
 - The Penny Dreadfuls